Fixed and Market Pricing for Cloud Services: PAYG and Spot Market Analysis

 Thus far, our assumptions have been without loss of generality.
-We now make two assumptions that are not.
-First, we assume that jobs with no waiting cost are served for free in the spot market, hence $m(0) = 0$.
-Second, we assume that, in equilibrium in the spot market, jobs with higher waiting costs always have strictly higher priority than jobs with lower waiting costs .
-Note that this is a stronger condition than assuming that $\wt{w}(c)$ is decreasing.
-Since $\wt{w}$ is the expected waiting time, if priorities are assigned randomly it is possible to have a a strictly lower expected waiting time but in some cases a lower priority.
+We now make two assumptions that are not. \begin{assumption} We assume that jobs with no waiting cost are served for free in the spot market, hence $\wt{m}(0) = 0$. \end{assumption} We revisit this assumption at the end of the paper. \begin{assumption} We assume that, in equilibrium in the spot market, jobs with higher waiting costs always have strictly higher priority than jobs with lower waiting costs. \end{assumption} Note that this assumption is a stronger condition than assuming that $\wt{w}(c)$ is decreasing.
+Since $\wt{w}$ is the expected waiting time, if priorities are assigned randomly it is possible to have a strictly lower expected waiting time but in some cases a lower priority.
 All mechanisms that assign a strictly higher priority to the jobs with higher bids in the spot market, admit an equilibrium where the spot market bids are increasing in the waiting cost, and have no reserve price satisfy these restrictions.
-For example, we show later in this section that the first price auction satisfies these properties.

 We now characterize the participation decision facing jobs.

 \begin{lemma} For each class $i$ there is a cutoff $c_i$ below which jobs participate in the spot market and above which they do not. \end{lemma}